DiscipleOfEris/NpcInteract/ReadMe.md

 # NpcInteract
 FFXI Windower addon for multiboxers to reduce tedious switching.
 Make your alts copy your main's NPC interactions!

+Note that this addon has not been tested to work exhaustively in all cases.
+If you experience an issue, PLEASE DISABLE NPCINTERACT BEFORE FILING A TICKET!
+This addon should work in the following cases:

+* Conquest NPCs (signet, etc.)
+* Field Manuals (changing page, getting tab buffs)
+* Custom Era Warp NPCs (NPC to XP location).
+* Outpost warp
+* Getting key items (telepoint, etc.)

+For any other case, especially missions, I advise disabling NpcInteract, or at minimum double checking your progress manually on all characters.
+Either way, you will probably experience a character getting frozen or stuck.
+The `npc retry` command only works occasionally, so you'll probably have to restart that character.
+You can force close a character with the `terminate` command.

+Again, if you experience an issue, PLEASE DISABLE NPCINTERACT BEFORE FILING A TICKET!

 ## Installation
 After downloading, extract to your Windower addons folder.
 Make sure the folder is called NpcInteract, rather than NpcInteract-master or NpcInteract-v1.whatever.
 Your file structure should look like this: